ebonilla/AutoGP/README.md

 optimizer = tf.train.RMSPropOptimizer(0.005)
 model.fit(data, optimizer, loo_steps=10, var_steps=20, epochs=30)
 ```
-Where we have selected to train a model using 10 Leave-One-Out optimization stept; 20 variational steps; and a total of 30 global iterations.
+Where we have selected to train a model using 10 Leave-One-Out optimization steps; 20 variational steps; and a total of 30 global iterations.
 * Make predictions on unseen data
 ```
 ypred, _ = model.predict(xtest)